By Eva Marie Everson, Crosswalk.com

 Photo Credit: ©GettyImages/RunPhoto

 Eva Marie Everson is the multiple award-winning author of both fiction and nonfiction titles.
-Her latest work, The Third Path, takes a look at 26 of the questions God asked in the Bible, laid out to bring the reader to a more intimate walk with Him.
+Her latest work, The Third Path, winner of the 2023 AWSA Book of the Year, takes a look at 26 of the questions God asked in the Bible, laid out to bring the reader to a more intimate walk with Him.
 Eva Marie is the president of Word Weavers International and the director of the Florida Christian Writers Conference.
 She has served as a mentor for the Jerry B. Jenkins Christian Writers Guild and an adjunct professor at Taylor University.
-She is a graduate of Andersonville Theological Seminary and The Tzemach Institute where her passion for The Word of God and how the Testaments connect deepened.
-She and her husband make their home in Central Florida where they enjoy their children and grandchildren.
-They are owned by a very spoiled cat.
+She is a graduate of Andersonville Theological Seminary and The Tzemach Institute.
+She and her husband make their home in Central Florida, where they enjoy their children and grandchildren.
 To connect with Eva Marie, go to EvaMarieEversonAuthor.com.